gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

   <figcaption><strong>Figure 1: </strong>Eight rowers in a boat.
 (Bonus points if you can tell which little blob is me)</figcaption>
 </figure>

-A few years after moving to Seattle, I joined a <a href="https://lakeunioncrew.com" target="_blank">local rowing club</a>.
+A few years after moving to Seattle, I joined a [local rowing club](https://lakeunioncrew.com).
 And not long after that I saw a perfect opportunity to tarnish a pure and meditative outdoor activity with technology.
 There was a problem at the boathouse and I _needed_ to see if a computer could help solve it.

 ## Motivation